-Sadly, even with full intensive care, approximately one out of every 16 infected babies will die from their GBS infection (around 5% of babies with early-onset and around 8% with late-onset GBS infection).
+Even with full intensive care, approximately one out of every 16 infected babies will die from their GBS infection (around 5% of babies with early-onset and around 8% with late-onset GBS infection).

-Before discharge, a full work up should be done for a baby who has recovered from GBS infection comprising:
+Before discharge, a full work-up should be done for a baby who has recovered from GBS infection comprising:

-Full examination by paediatrician
+- Full examination by a paediatrician

-Review of clinical parameters
+- Review of clinical parameters

-FBC (full blood count) and differential
+- FBC (full blood count) and differential

-CRP (C reactive protein)
+- CRP (C reactive protein)

-If a baby develops GBS infection and is one of a multiple birth, then the same antibiotics should be given intravenously to the other baby/babies as a preventative measure, even if they appear well.
+If a baby develops GBS infection and is one of a multiple birth, the same antibiotics should be given intravenously to the other baby/babies as a preventative measure, even if they appear well.